AndreFarinha86/Alentejano-Wines/README.md

 Along the development of the project regular testing were carried out.
 And the pages were reloaded several times after each addition and modification.

-1. This website is responsive to all screens sizes down to 280px width and was tested by using the devtools device toolbar.
+1. This website is responsive to all screens sizes down to 280px wide and was tested by using the devtools device toolbar.

 2. The navigation bar links (burger button in responsive response for small screens), logo link, all read more and less buttons (in responsive response for small screens), imported youtube videos and social media links were tested and all work well.